Giuseppe Valeriano

-Giuseppe Valeriano (L'Aquila, August, 1542 – Naples, July 15, 1596) was an Italian painter and architect, priest of the Jesuit order, and active in Rome, Spain, and Naples.
+Giuseppe Valeriano (L'Aquila, August, 1542 – Naples, 15 July 1596) was an Italian painter and architect, priest of the Jesuit order, and active in Rome, Spain, and Naples.

 Biography

-He began training in his native town under a minor painter named Pompeo Cesura, but by 1560 he was in Rome, and collaborated on the decoration of the Cappella dell'Ascensione in the church of Santo Spirito, Sassia.
+He began training in his native town under a minor painter named Pompeo Cesura, but by 1560 he was in Rome, and collaborated on the decoration of the Cappella dell'Ascensione in the church of Santo Spirito in Sassia.
 He also painted an altarpiece of the Glory of Christ (c.
 1570), in which he shows the influence of Mannerist painters such as Sebastiano del Piombo and Pellegrino Tibaldi.

 Valeriano's work as an architect had greater impact than as a painter.
 In 1573, Valeriano travels to Spain, and by the next year he had joined the Jesuits.
 For this order, he helped design the church of Villagarcía de Campos, and worked on other projects in Seville, Granada, Córdoba, Málaga, and Trigueros.
 By way of Portugal, he returns to Italy in 1580, and helps design, in collaboration with Giacomo della Porta, the Collegio Romano, sometimes attributed to Bartolomeo Ammanati.
 In Rome, he collaborates with Scipione Pulzone and Gaspare Celio respectively in designing the decoration of the Chapels of Strada (1588) and Passion (c.
 1590) in the church of the Gesù.